segullshairbutt/islamopedia/README.md

 # Islamopedia
-This open-source project was created to build a tool that helps people learn about Islam.
-The long-term plan is to train AI to help scholars in doing research, comparative analysis, and crafting research papers, journals, or even books.
+This is an open-source project created to build a tool that helps people learn about Islam.
+The long-term plan is to train AI to help scholars in doing research, comparative analysis, and crafting research papers, journals, or even books, and a layman to have everything about Islam in his hand.

-The main purpose is to break the language barrier to read about **must-known** things.
-We will build a community working together and providing high-quality work by ensuring strict quality standards.
+The first and most important purpose is to break the language barrier to read about **must-known** things.
+The second most important purpose is to build a community working together and providing high-quality work by ensuring strict quality standards by bringing critical thinking and comparative analysis into academic discourse.
+It will help the scholars to research each single Hadees by having all the books of Hadith, Biographies, and other scholars' comments in one place.
+It is going to be fun.
+InshaAllah

 _**One issue will be created and referenced here for each point, Further details can be discussed over there in that specific context.**_